PlaidCloud/website/content/en/docs/reference/_index.md

 ## Config APIs

-This section hosts the documentation for "unpublished" APIs which are used to configure  kubernetes components or tools.
+This section hosts the documentation for "unpublished" APIs which are used to configure  PlaidCloud components or tools.
 Most of these APIs are not exposed by the API server in a RESTful way though they are essential for a user or an operator to use or manage a cluster.